Military history of Rottnest Island

 In June 1940 the Island was declared a prohibited area and all recreational activity ended.
 The declaration was intended to last for three months, but continued for five years until June 1945.
 During the war period, administrative fire command staff and a coastal artillery gunnery school occupied Rottnest Island.
 The guns were manned 24 hours a day.

-In the mid-1940s, the focus of threat moved to Northern Australia, so the fixed defences at the Rottnest Island Fortress were reduced.
-The 9.2-inch guns were put on a maintenance basis and only the 6-inch gun at Bickley remained manned.
+In the mid-1940s, the focus of threat moved to Northern Australia, so the fixed defences at Rottnest Island were reduced.
+The 9.2-inch guns were put on a maintenance basis and only the 6-inch guns at Bickley remained manned.
 The period of intensive military activity on Rottnest Island ended with the guns never being fired at the enemy.

 After the war, all military units were disbanded and the guns placed in long term storage.
 By April 1945 all Thomson Bay buildings had been vacated by the military with the exception of the bakehouse and garage.
 Approximately 200 Italian internees were sent to the Island for four months to carry out repairs and renovations.